lottie4j/lottie4j/README.md

 # Lottie4J :: Java library to handle Lottie files

-Aim is to create a JavaFX player capable of playing Lottie files.
+The aim is to create a JavaFX player capable of playing Lottie files.

 https://lottiefiles.com/what-is-lottie